How To Claim Your WordPress on Pinterest and Make Rich Pins!

 Next, click add HTML tag.
 Once the code comes up, copy it and go over to your WordPress site.

 Once you are on your WordPress site, you will want to use Yoast.
 If you don’t have this FREE plug-in already, it’s a must for any blogger.
 Yoast provides free insight to help optimize your SEO.
-It gives you helpful suggestions on what needs to be improved as your typing your posts!
+It gives you helpful suggestions on what needs to be improved as your type your posts!
 Download Yoast here, or go into your dashboard to the plug-ins and download the free version there.
 Activate it, then go to the Social tab in its settings, then to the Facebook tab.
 Check Add Open Graph metadata at the top.

 Next, click Pinterest on the top bar.
 This is where you will paste that HTML code from Pinterest.
 Once you enter it, click save changes.
 After go back to Pinterest and hit verify.
 That’s it, you are all set!

 It can take a couple of hours for you to get an email from Pinterest letting you know it has been confirmed.
-Once it’s confirmed, your profile will have a little check mark next to your website URL!
+Once it’s confirmed, your profile will have a little checkmark next to your website URL!

 Rich Pins show metadata right on the Pin itself, giving Pinners a better experience thus increasing your engagement.
 There are 4 types of Rich Pins: app, article, product, and recipe Pins.
-They are easy to set up and will only take an additional minute. *This guide only works for Article pins with WordPress and Yoast.
-All you need to do is go here and put in a link from your claimed website since you did all the above of claiming your website beforehand.
+They are easy to set up and will only take an additional minute. *This guide only works for Article pins with WordPress and Yoast.* All you need to do is go to the Pinterest Developer tools here and put in a link from your claimed website since you did all the above of claiming your website beforehand.